| |

 newer lamps (Older ones had a flattish wide chime).

-This burner appears to be the same as the early model six
+This burner appears to be the same as the early Aladdin model 6

 burner in all things except the number on the knob.

-The model 5 font lamp is still 1-1/2 qts but gets a redesigned
+The Aladdin model 5 font lamp is still 1-1/2 qts but gets a redesigned

 lower bowl half that included stiffener rays at the base like